 With all that in mind, we've named ExpressVPN the best US VPN on the market.
 That's because of its huge server network, great speeds, rock-solid privacy and top streaming power.
 But, there's stiff competition, so read on to see the top five US VPNs you can get today.

 1. ExpressVPN – the best US VPN on the market

 As one of the biggest markets for VPNs in the world, US VPN consumers should settle for nothing short of the best – and that's exactly what ExpressVPN is.
 With incredible speeds, class-leading content unblocking and a 30-day money-back guarantee, it's yet to be beaten.View Deal

 2. IPVanish – US-based provider is great at home and away

 If you want to support US businesses, IPVanish is the best option.
 Every plan comes with great speeds, excellent streaming and in-depth apps, plus unlimited connections and 250GB of free SugarSync cloud storage.
-What's more, the September sale is offering prices of only $3.25 a month.View Deal
+What's more, until October 31 IPVanish is offering 1 year for just $3.25 a month.View Deal